 |Home Run Baker||1600||141.46||14.15||11.89||26.04||23.91||4.39|

 Apples & Oranges doesn’t rate third basemen much higher than first basemen on defense.
-It makes a certain amount of sense; once you get past the fact that it’s more difficult to play third, you see that the number of plays the make is pretty similar.
+It makes a certain amount of sense; once you get past the fact that it’s more difficult to play third, you see that the number of plays they make is pretty similar.
 Brett and Molitor have their numbers depressed even further because they DH’d so much.
-In fact, Molitor is exhibit A for why I should have a DH category.

 I was shocked at how low Boggs ended up.
 He deserves his own writeup, but for now I’ll just point out two things.
 One, his numbers fell off a cliff after 1991, his eighth year in the league.
 We remember early Boggs hitting doubles off the Green Monster, not the guy slapping singles for the Yankees.
 Second, a huge part of his value was in his walks, and I have a feeling that there’s diminishing returns on very high OBP players when it comes to scoring runs.
 I’d love to really go in-depth the issue one day.